projectsophon/darkforest-local/builders_guide.md

 ## 3.6 Add `UPGRADEABLE_PLANETS` config to the client

-- This allows us to reference our config value anywhere in the client.
+- This allows us to reference the value of `UPGRADEABLE_PLANETS` anywhere in the client.

 ### 3.6.1 Add `UPGRADEABLE_PLANETS` type